fish-shell/fish-shell/doc_src/index.rst

   # Just see if the file contains the string "fish" anywhere.
   if grep -q fish myanimals
-      echo You have fish!
+      echo "You have fish!"
   else
-      echo You don't have fish!
+      echo "You don't have fish!"
   end

   # $XDG_CONFIG_HOME is a standard place to store configuration.
-If it's not set applications should use ~/.config.
+  # If it's not set applications should use ~/.config.
   set -q XDG_CONFIG_HOME; and set -l configdir $XDG_CONFIG_HOME or set -l configdir ~/.config